 For front squats, you get the bands and either hold them in your

 For deadlifts, you have to use a broom handle.
-It’s impossible to get extremely high resistance simulating over a hundred kilograms, but it’s easy to get something like 60-100kgs of resistance and to do slow reps to maximise time under tension.
+It’s difficult to get extremely high resistance simulating over a hundred kilograms (220 lb), but it’s easy to get something like 60-100kgs (140-220 lb) of resistance and do slow reps.

-This is like an ultraportable kit of rings that lets you do things like pull-ups, muscle-ups and other dynamic movements out in the wild.
+A suspension trainer is like an ultraportable kit of rings that lets you do things like pull-ups, push-ups, ab crunches, and other movements out in the wild.